mattaltus/muninicious/README.md

 ## Deploying
 You should be able to deploy this as you would any other Mojolicous app.
 See the [Mojolicious Cookbook](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook) for details.

-You may need to set the *MUNUN_DB_DIR* environment variable to Mininicious can read your Munin data.
+You may need to set the *MUNUN_DB_DIR* environment variable so Mininicious can read your Munin data.
 The default location seems to be '/var/lib/munin'.
+It should read this automatically out of '/etc/munin/munin.conf', but it hasn't been extensively tested.

 **Note:** This is still a work in progress and probably has bugs.